Surface concentration of transmission eigenfunctions: Surface concentration of generalised transmission eigenfunctions

 \section{Surface concentration of generalised transmission eigenfunctions}

 In this section, we present the main results on the surface concentration of the generalised transmission eigenfunctions.
-Throughout the rest of the paper, we assume that $D$ is strictly convex.
-By Remark~\ref{rem:i1}, for any fixed $h=\kappa^{-1}>0$, we let
+By Remark~\ref{rem:i1}, for any fixed $h=\kappa^{-1}>0$ { with $\kappa^2$ not a Dirichlet eigenvalue of $D$}, we let